-'''

-$SYBASE/$SYBASE ASE/bin/sqlupgrade
+\$SYBASE/\$SYBASE ASE/bin/sqlupgrade

-'''

-- 4 A warning message appears.
-Click OK to continue. - 5 From the Server selection screen, select the server to upgrade.
-Click OK. - 6 Provide the release path: - Enter the path where the new Sybase Server is installed.
+- 4 From the Server selection screen, select the server to upgrade.
+Click OK. - 5 Provide the release path:

-- Enter the name of component directory.
+- Enter the path where the Sybase Server is installed. - Enter the path to the Backup Server you are upgrading.
 Leave this field blank if the Backup Server is older than 12.0. - Enter the path to the Open Client/Server Library that the old Backup Server uses.
-Leave this field blank if it is older than version 12.0. - Click OK. - When you are prompted for the password, enter the password for the SA, and click OK. - 8 The Status output screen display the upgrade progress.
+Leave this field blank if it is older than version 12.0. - Click OK. - The Status output screen display the upgrade progress.
 When the upgrade is complete it displays, "Done."
-Select OK. - 9 You return to the sqlupgrade screen.
+Select OK. - 7 You return to the sqlupgrade screen.
 You can either upgrade another server, or click Exit to leave the utility.